Akuli/catris/README.md

 Try to collaborate and make the best use of everyone's blocks.

-## PuTTY

-If you use Windows, you can play the game with telnet on the Windows command prompt, but it isn't ideal:
-- Blue blocks are dark blue and hard to see against the black background.
-- Each square looks a bit more wide than tall.
-- Drill blocks don't have a gray background like they're supposed to have.

-To fix these problems, you can [install PuTTY](https://www.putty.org/).
-Use these PuTTY settings to connect to catris:
-- Session:
-    - Host Name: localhost (or the IP address of a server)
-    - Port: 12345
-    - Connection type: Raw
-- Terminal:
-    - Local echo: Force off
-    - Local line editing: Force off

-Click "Open" after filling in the settings.

 ## Troubleshooting

-- On some systems, the `stty` and `nc` commands must be ran at once using e.g. `&&` as shown above, instead of entering them separately.
+- On some systems, the `stty` and `nc` commands must be ran at once using e.g. `;` as shown above, instead of entering them separately.
+- Some networks (e.g. the network of the university I go to) don't allow computers to connect directly to each other.
+    To work around this, just use a different network, e.g. your phone's WiFi hotspot.
-- If you use a firewall, you may need to tell it to allow listening on the port that catris uses.
+- If the server computer has a firewall, you may need to tell it to allow listening on port 12345.
-    For example, for UFW this would be `sudo ufw allow in 12345 comment 'catris'`.
+    For example, on Windows you can click a button that appears when you run the server for the first time, and if you use UFW (quite common on Linux), you need to run `sudo ufw allow in 12345 comment 'catris'`.